hackerzhuli/unity_code_mcp/README.md

 ### 1. **Asset Database Refresh**
 - Triggers Unity compilation and asset processing
-- Returns only compilation errors and nothing else
+- Returns only compilation errors and other errors during the refresh, no warnings or info logs.
 - Handles domain reload scenarios gracefully
 - Essential for validating code correctness